Affirmative Action vs. Affirmative Information: Motivating example

-The risk scores designed in this experiment can be converted to binary classifications at a number of cutoffs.
-The results are illustrated in Figure \ref{motivation-fig}.
-In panel (a), we see that less-educated individuals are less likely to be classified as creditworthy at all cutoffs.
-This is not necessarily unfair, as perhaps the scores have picked up on legitimate differences in repayment abilities.
-However, in panel (b), we show that less-educated individuals are also less likely to be classified as creditworthy even when we condition on their eventual repayment outcome.
-That is, they have higher true and false positive rates than less educated applicants.
-In practice, this means that a creditworthy applicant from $H$ has a greater probability of being granted a loan than one from $L$; similarly, a non-creditworthy applicant from $H$ also has a greater probability of being granted a loan than one from $L$.
+Figure \ref{motivation-fig} depicts loan access by group, given all possible cutoffs on the horizontal axis.
+In the left panel, we see that less-educated individuals are less likely to be classified as creditworthy at all cutoffs.
+This fact alone is not alarming, since it could reflect that the predictions have identified legitimate differences in repayment abilities across educational groups.
+However, in the right panel, we show that less-educated individuals are also less likely to be classified as creditworthy \textit{even when we condition on their eventual repayment outcome}.
+That is, they have lower true and false positive rates than high-educated applicants.
+In practice, this means that a decision-maker guided by these predictions would be more likely to grant a loan to a creditworthy $H$ applicant than a creditworthy $L$ applicant, and also more likely to grant a loan to a non-creditworthy $H$ applicant than a non-creditworthy $L$ applicant.

-In this application we blinded the algorithm to education level and other sensitive characteristics in an effort to avoid disparate treatment.
-However, there is disparate impact nonetheless.
-We next show why a blind algorithm can systematically favor individuals from high-mean groups and what is required to avoid it if not data omission.